 If you do decide to go, be very cautious.
 Avoid any demonstrations if they occur, and keep yourself informed as to what activity is taking place, every day.
 That's not to say you should stay in your hotel room the whole time you are there, but it's important to be vigilant in this volatile time.

-Ask Jesse - Travel Insurance Direct over 7 years agoAnswered by Jesse Perez
+Ask Jesse - Travel Insurance Direct almost 9 years agoAnswered by Jesse Perez

 Thank you for the comments, much appreciated!

 I hope the elections are peaceful and that everyday life becomes easier again.